camunda/camunda/docs/src/introduction/install.md

 docker run --rm -p 51015:51015 -p 51016:51016 -p 51017:51017 camunda/zeebe:latest
 ```

-To get ip of Zeebe:
+To get the ip of Zeebe:
 ```
 $ docker-machine ip zeebe
 192.168.99.100
 ```

-Verify you can connect to Zeebe:
+Verify that you can connect to Zeebe:
 ```
 $ telnet 192.168.99.100 51015
 ```